apache/nuttx/README.txt

      The kconfig-frontends tools will not build in a native Windows environment directly "out-of-the-box".
-For the Windows native case, you should should the modified version of kconfig-frontends that can be found at
+For the Windows native case, you should use the modified version of kconfig-frontends that can be found at
      http://uvc.de/posts/linux-kernel-configuration-tool-mconf-under-windows.html